Background

 Why Home Gyms Work for UK Flats

-We've all been there: debating whether to trek to the gym in the pouring rain.
+We've all been there: debating whether to trek to the gym in the gloomy British rain.
 With the average UK gym membership costing £50/month (that's £600 a year), a home setup pays for itself in just six months.
 But in a typical 45-75 sqm UK flat, space is the enemy.

 This guide isn't about simply buying equipment; it's about reclaiming your time and health within constraints.
-We don't recommend garage-sized power racks for a third-floor walk-up.
+We don't recommend garage-sized power racks for a third-floor London walk-up.
 We focus on High-ROI (Return on Investment) equipment that packs away into a cupboard or under a bed.
-We've optimized specifically for noise (to keep your downstairs neighbors happy), space efficiency (2m x 2m footprints), and British budget realities.
+We've optimized specifically for soundproofing (to keep your downstairs neighbours largely unaware of your existence) and damp prevention (because rusty iron is heart-breaking).

 The Ultimate Beginner's Guide to Home Workouts